andrea-nisco/andrea-nisco/README.md

 # Andrea Nisco - Software Engineer

 ## 👋 About Me
 Hello!
 I'm Andrea, a 24-year-old software engineering master's student at the Alma Mater Studiorum - University of Bologna, with a bachelor's degree from the University of Benevento (Università del Sannio).
-My passion for technology drives me to explore diverse projects, ranging from cybersecurity solutions to mobile app and game development.
-When I'm not coding, you'll find me enjoying video games, spending time with my cats, or savoring a good cup of coffee.
+I am currently working on several areas, including cybersecurity solutions, mobile app and game development.

-## 🚀 Current Project: Deception Generator Component
+## 🚀 Last Project: Deception Generator Component
-My primary focus is on the "Deception Generator Component," a sophisticated system designed to create dummy data for deceiving cyber attacks.
-This project, pivotal in my career, incorporates technologies like Docker, Postgres, and Keycloak on a Linux platform.
-It epitomizes my ability to innovate in the realm of cybersecurity.
+This is a sophisticated system designed to create dummy data for deceiving cyber attacks.
+This project, incorporates technologies like Docker, Postgres, and Keycloak on a Linux platform.

 ## 💡 Other Projects
 I'm also actively involved in two personal projects:

 Developing a mobile application.
 Creating a video game using Unity.
-These projects allow me to hone my skills in software design and development further.

 ## 🛠 Skills and Technologies
 #### Expertise in Languages: